Save money, save lives

 - Large furniture

 However, we are expanding our range of specialist charity shops that are able to accept and sell these specialist items.
-We have two specialist charity furniture shops in the UK – on Wellington Street in Luton and on Dumbarton Road in Glasgow.
+We have two specialist charity furniture shops in the UK – on Wellington Street in Luton and on Dumbarton Road in Glasgow as well as 13 donation centres.
 These stores accept and sell all types of furniture, and often a number of upcycled items, and will provide free collection services.